Thompson-Robinson propels UCLA to 34-10 victory over Cal

 THE TAKEAWAY

-Cal: The Golden Bears’ defensive line still looks like it is trying to catch up after a lineman tested positive for COVID-19 and most in the position group were quarantined after contact tracing.
-All the players were cleared to play, but UCLA’s offensive line dominated at the point of attack.
+Cal: Garbers insisted he felt comfortable in the new offense under first-year coordinator Bill Musgrave, which is more of a pro-style attack.

+“We haven’t played a football game in about a year.
+We haven’t played anyone but ourselves in a real, live game scenario, live tempo, tackling, everything, in about a year.
+So there are obviously going to be some hurdles there,” Garbers said.
+“Flat-out offensively, both sides of the ball, we didn’t play to what we expected to and first game in a COVID season, some of those hurdles are expected.”

-UCLA: The Bruins’ defense had its best game in coach Chip Kelly’s three-year tenure.
-They forced the Bears to go three-and-out on five of their 12 possessions, had nine tackles for loss and held Cal to 4 of 14 on third-down conversions.
+UCLA: The Bruins’ defense had its best game in Kelly’s three-year tenure.
+UCLA forced the Bears to go three-and-out on five of their 12 possessions, had nine tackles for loss and held Cal to 4 of 14 on third-down conversions.

 UP NEXT